dominic-codespoti/dotnet-metadata-mcp-server/readme.md

 This tool has been tested with the [Roo Code Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=RooVeterinaryInc.roo-cline), an AI coding assistant that supports the Model Context Protocol.
 You can find more information about Roo Code on [GitHub](https://github.com/RooVetGit/Roo-Code?tab=readme-ov-file).

-> It's possible to use `.clinerules` file to instruct your codding assistant to use the MCP server.
+> It's possible to use `.clinerules` file to instruct your coding assistant to use the MCP server.

 ## AI Code Assistant Instructions